I heard getting a Visa is hard, what should I do?

 When is the best time to go?

 The best time of year to go is Spring and Autumn.
 Summer can be incredibly hot in Turkmenistan, getting into the high 40 °C’s and can go for weeks without even a single cloud in the sky.
-Winter can also get quite cold, especially in the dessert, with snow and temperatures dropping well below 0 °C.
+Winter can also get quite cold, especially in the desert, with snow and temperatures dropping well below 0 °C.

 What should I see?

 This depends on timeframe.
 The top of everyone’s list should always be the Gates of Hell (Davarza).
 This is one of the most spectacular sites in the world, caused by a drilling accident in the early 70s by Soviet engineers.
 If you’ve only got three to four days, then you should stick to exploring Ashgabat – The White Marble city and its surrounds.
 Around Ashgabat is Kow Ata, the Turkmenbashy Mausoleum, and the Ancient city of Nisa.

 If you’re planning on spending a week in Turkmenistan then a trip to Nohkur for a family homestay as well as venturing further west to Turkmenbashy (the city, not the person) where you can go to the Yangykala Canyons and see the deserted beach resort of Avaza.
 If you’ve got any longer than a week then you should also head east to Mary/Merv, the Kyrk Gyz caves and the Dinosaur plateau, where apparently, the largest dinosaur footprints in the world are located.

 Turkmenistan is another one of these countries that is, despite reports, is amazingly safe for tourists.
 Everything is very strictly controlled and as such there are never incidents of petty crime against tourists.
 As a tourist, your only concern is that you don’t say or do anything that could offend the local people.

 A part of the world where cash is still king, while there are some ATMs in Ashgabat, sometimes they may not have money.
 Bringing spending money means you won’t face these issues.